 Effective Sept.
-1, 2013, the law imposes a fee on the sale, use, consumption, or distribution in Texas of:
+1, 2013, the law imposes a fee on the sale, use, consumption, or distribution in Texas of the following:

-- Non-Settling Manufacturer (NSM) or Subsequent Participating Manufacturer (SPM ) cigarette tobacco products (RYO) if taxed under Texas Tax Code Section 155.0211, or on
+- Non-Settling Manufacturer (NSM) or Subsequent Participating Manufacturer (SPM) cigarette tobacco products (RYO) if taxed under Texas Tax Code Section 155.0211, or

 - NSM or SPM cigarettes if a stamp is required to be affixed to a package of those cigarettes under Texas Tax Code Section 154.041.